 Carbohydrates (bread, pasta, potato, cereals, biscuits, cakes etc.) are all broken down into sugar.
 At any time there is only around 5 grams of sugar in your blood stream.
 This is controlled by hormones, including one called Insulin.
 Whenever the sugar level rises your body, insulin works hard to make sure it is used (in muscles), stored (in the liver, ready to use if required) or any excess sugar converted to store as fat.
 Importantly, circulating insulin reduces the body's ability to burn fat instead of sugar.
 This extra fat in the liver contributes to fatty liver disease and in the pancreas leads to Type 2 Diabetes - both are markers of insulin resistance.
 The page on metabolic health gives more information on this.

 By reducing the amount of carbohydrate (and therefore sugars) in the diet you can reduce the amount of fat in the liver and pancreas, reduce insulin resistance, increase fat oxidation and improve your metabolic health.
-There are a number of other physiological changes that are thought to occur as a result of reduced sugar, reduced insulin, reduced salt retention, reductions in oxidative stress on cells in the body, which may a play a role in improving other conditions.
+There are a number of other physiological changes that are thought to occur as a result of reduced sugar, reduced insulin, reduced salt retention, reductions in oxidative stress on cells in the body, which may a play a role in improving other conditions and inflammation.

 Real Food, Lower Carb Nutrition:

 How low is low?

-We would classify a 'low carb' diet as < 130g/day.
+Some people classify a 'low carb' diet as < 130g/day.
 However, depending on your current weight, sugar levels and insulin sensitivity you may not actually need to make that big a change to make a significant difference.
 It might be as simple as just eating more "real food", less processed food, lowering your carb intake or changing what you have for your regular breakfast.
 For others whose sugar levels are quite high and have more weight to lose, a more significant change may be needed to bring sugar levels down, improve sensitivity to insulin and see improvements in your metabolic health.
-As far as research goes, lower carbohydrate diets are defined as:

 What about my current medications?